Skip to main content

 A speaker at a podium presents to an audience with a large screen displaying "DICT Flagship Programs" and related images in the background

-DICT Undersecretary Jeff Dy shares updates on government initiatives related to connectivity at Globe’s recent R.I.S.E.
+DICT Undersecretary Jeff Dy speaks to share updates on government initiatives at Globe’s R.I.S.E.
 3.0 event.

 A collaboration among Globe, other telcos, and the Department of Information and Communications Technology (DICT), the CIR is designed to standardize the measurement of internet quality in public spaces, including airports, hotels, and offices.